bil/watch-calibration/README.md

 # watch-calibration

 This simple watch calibration experiment showcases how an experiment workflow might be designed to be compatible with the ARTS open framework.
-It includes raw audio data of a watch movement ticking and is written as a Python package.
-This serves as a very comprehensive example which implements most aspects of the ARTS open framework, but components of this example may be used for simpler workflows.
+It includes raw audio data of a watch movement ticking and is written as a Python package with accompanying helper scripts that can be run in a container.

+The following ARTS open framework features are implemented:

+- config.env file
+- open-source license
+- usage documentation for experiment workflow
+- persistent storage in compatible archive
+- code tracking ia trusted-timestamped git repository
+- data tracking via manual trusted timestamping
+- containerized environment exposing figure generation code, development environment, interactive plots, and data collection pipeline
+- container image

+This comprehensive set of features may be pared down to fit the needs of the research output.
+For example, a dataset being released under the ARTS open framework might exclude analysis code, a git repository, and scripts unrelated to data collection.

 The experiment is most easily followed using the included jupyter notebook which may be run with or without a container.